-Centuries of rich history are yours for the taking in this part of the world, and the great cities of Beijing, Shanghai, Ho Chi Minh City, Kuala Lumpur, Jakarta, Bangkok and Singapore will leave you absolutely awe-struck.
+Centuries of rich history are yours for the taking across the Asian region, and the great cities of Beijing, Shanghai, Ho Chi Minh City, Kuala Lumpur, Jakarta, Bangkok and Singapore will leave you absolutely awe-struck.

 In northern Asia, discover the ancient customs and culture of China — the world’s emerging super-power.
 Lose yourself in the maze of towering buildings and winding streets in bustling Hong Kong — where old and new sit side by side in perfect harmony.
 Experience the frenetic energy of Tokyo — Japan’s 24/7 capital city.
 It’s a complete contrast to the gentle serenity of Kyoto.